Museum of Ethnography, Ethnographic museum in Gärdet, Sweden

 The collections show objects from different cultures that reveal how people lived and worked in other parts of the world.
 You can see how daily life, crafts, and celebrations were shaped in societies across continents.

-The museum is easy to reach by public transport and has level ground access for getting around.
-The exhibits are organized by regional themes, so you can focus on areas that interest you most or spend a full visit exploring the entire collection.
+The museum is easy to reach by public transport and has level ground access throughout.
+The exhibits are organized by regional themes, so you can focus on one area or spend a full visit exploring the whole collection.

 A Haisla totem pole stands at the entrance, a replica given to the museum in 2007 after the original was returned to the Haisla Nation.
-This reflects how the museum works with the communities whose cultural objects it displays.
+The return of the original pole was one of the early cases where a Swedish institution gave back an object to the community it came from.

 The community of curious travelers